Lauxb/vue-cesium-supermap/docs/md/en/sm-viewer.md

 # SmViewer

 `SmViewer` is a container of Cesium core class and instance.
-It's the root component of other components of vue-supermap-cesium.\
+It's the root component of other components of vue-cesium-supermap.\
 The container is an empty DOM node which used to mount other components or DOM nodes.

 ## Instance Properties